1906 Incident Response and Reporting

 IR-7 Incident Response Assistance

-DHS maintains and provides incident response resources to the agency which offer advice and assistance to users of agency information systems for handling and reporting security incidents.
+Provide an incident response support resource, integral to the organizational incident response capability, that offers advice and assistance to users of the system for the handling and reporting of incidents.

 IR-8 Incident Response Plan